Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Constraints from electroweak precision data, LHC and flavour observables

 \underline{$\mu \to e \gamma$ transition}: The lepton-flavour-violating decay $\mu \to e \gamma$ provides the most stringent test of the dipole operator.
 Using the upper limit on the branching ratio $\mathcal{B}(\mu^+ \to e^+ \gamma)$ from the MEG experiment~\cite{MEG:2016leq}, we have

 which implies\footnote{The subscript `12' denotes the flavour indices $e,\mu$.}

 Hence, $\mu \to e \gamma$ sets a tight bound on the off-diagonal elements of WC of the operator $O_{\mu \gamma}$, and therefore does not restrict the flavour-diagonal muon dipole coefficient relevant for our collider study.
-The resulting limit from such flavour-violating interactions is shown in the grey-shaded row of Table~\ref{other_constraints_flavour_universal_1}. \begin{itemize}[leftmargin=*, labelsep=0.5em] \item Higgs field operators \end{itemize} The operators involving only the Higgs field and derivatives $\mathcal{O}_{\varphi D}$ and $\mathcal{O}_{\varphi \Box}$ modify the Higgs kinetic term and induce an overall rescaling of the Higgs couplings.
-Operator coefficient $C_{\varphi D}$ is tightly constrained at $[-0.023, 0.0027]$ TeV$^{-2}$ and $C_{\varphi \Box}\in [-1.00,0.47]$ TeV$^{-2}$ from LHC~\cite{Biswas:2022fsr}. \begin{itemize}[leftmargin=*, labelsep=0.5em] \item Constraints on two-muon--two-quark operators \end{itemize}
+The resulting limit from such flavour-violating interactions is shown in the grey-shaded row of Table~\ref{other_constraints_flavour_universal_1}. \begin{itemize}[leftmargin=*, labelsep=0.5em] \item Higgs field operators \end{itemize} The operators involving only the Higgs field and its derivatives, $\mathcal{O}_{\varphi D}$ and $\mathcal{O}_{\varphi \Box}$, modify the Higgs kinetic term and induce an overall rescaling of Higgs couplings.
+The corresponding Wilson coefficients are constrained by LHC data to be $C_{\varphi D} \in [-0.023,\,0.0027]~\text{TeV}^{-2}$ and $C_{\varphi \Box} \in [-1.00,\,0.47]~\text{TeV}^{-2}$~\cite{Biswas:2022fsr}.